sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 ### Individual-level measures: Are they related?

--   Instruction difficulty: using linear mixed effects model with instruction difficulty as outcome variable, there is no main effects of composite span score, erq or motivation.
-Trending effect of strategy (with strategy instructions being rated as more difficult).
-    No interactions between strategy and the predictor variables.
--   Instruction frequency: using lienar mixed effects with instruction frequency as outcome variable, there is no main effects of composite span score, erq.
-But there is an effect of strategy (positive) and an interaction between strategy and motivation.
-This relationship is weird in natural condition when motivation is low, frequency ratings are lower and this effect is weakened when motivation is high.
-In the strategy condition, when motivation is low, the effect on frequency ratings is positive (higher frequency rating) but when motivation is high, the effect of frequency ratings is negative (lower frequency ratings).
+1. **Is ERQ related to composite span?** No relationship between ERQ suppression and composite span or ERQ reappraisal and composite span.
+2. **Is instruction difficulty and frequency related to ERQ, composite span, or motivation?**
+    - Looked at this several ways, each in linear models.
+        - No main effects of composite span, ERQ, and motivation on instruction difficuly and frequency.
+        - For difficulty ratings, no interaction with indiv. measurements and strategy.
+        - For frequency ratings, main effect of strategy, interation with strategy and motivation.
+The effects are such that 1) people follow instructions more in strategy condition relative to act natural and 2) when motivation is low, frequency ratings are higher in strategy than natural and vice versa (this doesn't take round into consideration)
+        - Accounting for round in a few ways (e.g. used condition code = 1,2,3,4 and then split up data by round). **The takeaway seems to be that the effect of motivation on frequency is negative for strategy condition and is positive for natural condition.
+High motivation is good for following act natural instructions but bad for following strategy instructions.**

 ## Temporal context effects!